mudasarahmad42/AzureAuthViewer/README.md

    ```
    (depending on your configuration)

 3. If this is your first time, you'll be redirected to the configuration page.
-Enter your Azure AD credentials and API base URL.
+Enter your Azure AD credentials.

 4. Click **"Initialize Application"** to save the configuration.